Paramount+ Revenue Climbs 17% as Streamer Hits 79 Million Subscribers

 Operating loss: A loss of $339 million, compared to a profit of $129 million a year ago.
 The figure included $546 million in restructuring and transaction-related costs.

-The streaming division saw total revenue climb 10% to $2.2 billion and a narrowed loss of $158 million from $286 million a year ago.
-Paramount+ revenue grew 17% to $1.84 billion as the streaming service reached a total of 79 million subscribers, while the remainder of the streaming segment saw a 16% decline in revenue, primarily driven by Pluto TV.
+The streaming division saw total revenue climb 10% to $2.2 billion and losses narrowing to $158 million from $286 million a year ago.
+Paramount+ revenue grew 17% to $1.84 billion as the streaming service reached 79 million subscribers, while the remainder of the streaming segment saw a 16% decline in revenue, primarily driven by Pluto TV.

-Paramount CEO David Ellison told analysts on Wednesday that he’s bullish on the future of free ad-supported streaming and that the company would eventually expand its headcount of engineering talent by 10 times as part of its plan to transform the Hollywood studio into an entertainment-tech hybrid.
+Ellison told analysts on Wednesday that he’s bullish on the future of free ad-supported streaming, which will only grow in importance.
+He added that the company would eventually expand its headcount of engineering talent by 10 times as part of its plan to transform the Hollywood studio into an entertainment-tech hybrid.

+“We are seeing engagement grow [on Pluto],” Ellison noted.
+“The headwind we’re facing is really monetization, and we’re doing several things to correct that.
+And while Pluto has always been a leader in the FAST space — it’s a profitable platform — but it was from our perspective under-invested in by the previous owners and managers, both in a content standpoint as well as from a product standpoint.”

-Meanwhile, the TV/media unit posted a 5% revenue decline to $4.7 billion, but saw profits climb 15% year over year to $1.1 billion as the company prioritizes cost-cutting, targeting at least $3 billion in savings through 2027 with over $2.5 billion in efficiencies expected through the end of 2026.
-Ad revenue fell 10% to $1.9 billion due to political spending and the Big Ten championship in the fourth quarter of 2024.
+Meanwhile, the TV/media unit posted a 5% revenue decline to $4.7 billion, but saw profits climb 15% year over year to $1.1 billion.
+Ad revenue fell 10% to $1.9 billion due to political spending and the Big Ten championship in the fourth quarter.
 Affiliate revenue fell 7% to $1.7 billion due to lower pay TV subscribers, which was offset by a 10% increase in licensing revenue to $1 billion.

 “We inherited a slate that has underperformed,” Ellison said.
 “We’re going to see significant improvement in the profitability of the film slate this year.”